timomeh/timomeh.de/README.md

 ## Stack

-- Next.js
+- Next.js 13
-- Tailwind
+  - with new `app` directory
+  - static rendering with revalidation
 - GitHub Discussions
-- Dynamic Open Graph Images using Puppeteer
+- Dynamic Open Graph Images using `@vercel/og`
+- Markdown to HTML using remark & rehype
+- Tailwind CSS